 The Icefields Parkway

-One of the top drives in the world and one of the most beautiful journeys on the planet is the Icefields Parkway.
-Linking Lake Louise with Jasper is a 232 km stretch of double-lane highway that winds through soaring rocky mountain peaks, icefields, and vast sweeping valleys.
-As you drive through the Icefields Parkway enjoy looking at hundreds of ancient glaciers, rolling waterfalls, dramatic rock formations, and emerald lakes in sweeping valleys of thick forests.
+One of the top drives in the world and one of the most picturesque journeys on the planet is the Icefields Parkway.
+Linking Lake Louise with Jasper, it is a 232 km stretch of double-lane highway that winds through soaring rocky mountain peaks, icefields, and vast sweeping valleys.
+As you drive through the Icefields Parkway enjoy looking at hundreds of ancient glaciers, rolling waterfalls, dramatic rock formations, and emerald lakes in deep valleys of thick forests.
 View wildlife and enjoy a picnic on the way.

 The Northern Lights

 Alberta is home to some of the world’s largest dark sky preserves, including Wood Buffalo and Jasper national parks.
 The best time to visit to see the aurora borealis is from September to mid-May.
 The Jasper National Park was officially designated light pollution-free as the world’s second-largest sky preserve.
 Enjoy marvelous stargazing on a clear night and see the northern lights.
 Also, go to the top of the mountain with guided tours of the sky offered from North America’s highest altitude telescope.